Facts About Back Pain – Types, Causes and the Six Week Rule

 Therapeutic medical devices for neck and back pain

-Depending on the root cause of your pain, and assuming you still have pain after six weeks, take a look at our Cervico 2000 (neck spinal decompression device), Vertetrac (lower back spinal decompression device) and PainShield (therapeutic pain relief device).
+Depending on the root cause of your pain, and assuming you still have pain after six weeks, take a look at our Cervico 2000 (neck spinal decompression device), and Vertetrac (lower back spinal decompression device).

 We hope these facts about back pain have helped you in your decision-making as to how to go about relieving your neck or back pain.

-The Cervico 2000, PainShield and Vertetrac are sold in Bahrain, Iran, Iraq, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates via MediSpera.com
+The Cervico 2000, Vertetrac and DBS Scoliosis Rail are sold in Bahrain, Iran, Iraq, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates via MediSpera.com